 There is no problem with helping others, it can be a very rewarding thing to do.
 But finding a balance between helping others and being codependent is hard.
 You have to learn how to look after yourself first.
 Put healthy boundaries in place and then you can help other from a much more loving and caring place.

-We offer counselling services for both addiction and co-dependency.
+We offer counselling services for co-dependency.
 If you need help we are there for you please call 089 4373641 for an appointment.

 www.amen.ie (DV against men)